It's like Oprah works here, only she's twenty-one, throws barbs, and knows the place like a heartbeat.

 “His posture is straight usually,” the younger woman continues, a waitress at the restaurant around the corner from the apartment where I live.
 “He seems to love her food,” she says.
 “Goes there when he has time to eat.
 We call him, the bachelor.”

 Someone laughs soft and auto, like the sound of heavy velvet.

 “But I think she likes him because of the way he'll hold his head sometimes, like a boy with a bald head,” the younger woman says softly with a laugh.
 “Anyway, the cook thinks he's blonde.”

 I have to write it now because it is the moment when I learned how literature becomes oral history.
-He has them on the weekends.
-Usually I'm out, hanging with friends, studying, something.
-The plans were canceled when I got arrested in the park everyone calls “drum circle.”
+I was to meet Brock, an old friend from Rustic.
+The plans were canceled when I got arrested in the “drum circle.”
 The waitresses at the restaurant call it by its actual name, but none of the four streets surrounding it are that name.
-I stood in the middle of the circle of concrete, surrounded by the grass, boulders, and square of sidewalks, waiting for Brick, a friend from Rustic.
-Standing amidst tall, nineteen twenties deco, the chess tables just inside the west sidewalk, I traded a guy two cigarettes for use of his cellphone, so as to try and call Brick.
+I stood in the middle of the circle of concrete, surrounded by the grass, boulders, and square of sidewalks amidst blue mountains, tall, nineteen twenties deco buildings, and the chess tables just inside the west sidewalk, then traded a guy two cigarettes for use of his cellphone, so as to try and call Brock.
 When I gave the guy his phone back, I turned to give a guy waiting at the light in a black Acura, a cigarette, because he asked.
 After finishing smoking with the homeless guy with a cell phone, I stepped back into the main circle of the park, and am arrested full on.